A social media agent orchestrator is really a lock manager with good taste in what runs when.

 Platform-browser locks

-One lock per browser profile. reddit-browser, twitter-browser, linkedin-browser, moltbook-browser, github.
+One lock per browser profile. reddit-browser, twitter-browser, moltbook-browser, github.
 Shared across every pipeline that touches that platform.

 Pipeline locks